 Fun fact: Most of our tips involve creating your project on desktop.
 While you can absolutely create on your iPhone, these tried-and-true tips work best on desktop.

 First things first: create an account.
 If you'd like to build the album with a friend or family member, you can create a joint account on our site!
 We see community members all the time with "family accounts," so multiple creators can edit the same project.
-Another option is to make your photo project while collaborating over FaceTime.
+Another option is to have whoever is logged in and editing the book share their screen using Zoom or Google Hangouts.
 Or for a more interactive experience, forward the emailed PDF proof, so everyone can see updates as you go.
 Once you have your account, here’s how to get started on your project, together.

 There are a couple of simple options for creating a shared album to start gathering your photos: Google Photos and Apple/iPhone.
 (If you use Google Photos, you'll be able to upload directly to your project!)